niplav/site/notes.md

 * Non-velcro shoes
 * Courses at university are not 3blue1brown + Q&A + extensive quizzes (or automated tutoring à la DARPA)
 * TSA security theater
+* A lot of terminology in mathematics, for example using "numerator"/"denominator" instead of "upper number"/"lower number" when talking about [fractions](https://en.wikipedia.org/wiki/Fraction) (which would be vastly easier to understand/remember *and* in one case even has fewer syllables)

 An Example for Not Updating Uncertain Utility Functions
 --------------------------------------------------------